Half the battle of controlling restaurant labor costs, is ensuring staff’s worked hours are tracked accurately.

 Instilling fear about not paying employees for their time worked, regardless if they clocked in or not, doesn’t work.
 Employees’ will call your bluff – you must pay your staff for their time worked (it’s the law), and they know it too.

-Here are 3 ways to enroll your staff to clock in and out:
+Here are 3 ways to encourage your staff to clock in and out:

 The true enforcers of employees’ clocking in are the managers at the ground level.
 It goes the top down.
 If your managers are nonchalant about staff behaviors with clocking in and out, it’s likely the staff will be too.